somasundaram1702/Gaze-estimation-and-control-computer-pointer/README.md

 # Computer Pointer Controller

-*TODO:* Write a short introduction to your project:

 In this project, we are trying to control the mouse pointer using various CNN models.
 Input for the model is either a webcam feed or the video provided by udacity.
 The project uses the following models,

 1) Face detection - Helps to identify face/faces in the given video feed